ermengolbota/ermengolbota/README.md

 ## Hi there 👋

+I have been teaching various subjects in vocational IT programs for around 15 years.

+- 🌱 Nowdays my main interests are web development and sysadmin

 <!--

 **ermengolbota/ermengolbota** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: